thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_B.md

   ingredients you happen to be using in this particular instance.

 ### Runes
-* These are also complicated.
-Runes are _created_ from powers inherited from the Virtues, you augment reality to give your writing not just meaning, but power.
+* Runes were developed by the nephilim as an early way for individuals with different powers to share those powers and achieve effects that neither could alone.
+Runes are Runes are _authored_ from powers inherited from the Virtues, you augment reality to give your writing not just meaning, but power.
 They are, however, *powered* by the inheritance from the Powers, (investing an element of long duration to the rune created).
 Thus two people equally skilled at creating runes might not be equally skilled at powering those runes, or vice versa.
 This is also a deviation from the cannon Harry Potter universe.
-Runes can also be created to *absorb* power from the surrounding area to power connected sequences of runes, using abilities inherited from the Principalities, instead of being pre-charged via the Powers.
+Nephilim later found that Runes can be authored to *absorb* power from the surrounding area to power connected sequences of runes, using abilities inherited from the Principalities, instead of being pre-charged via the Powers.
 This in practice reduces the effect of any attempt to use other powers in any way not connected to that rune sequence.
 For a school like Hogwarts, it would be safer to practice your magic because the effect of each spell would be lessened.
 The Hospital Wing would need to be shielded from most of the runes protecting the rest of the castle to ensure that you could still be cured using magic at full efficacy.
 Overall, this effect would bolster Hogwart's reputation for being one of the safest places in Britain.

 * Runes are an ancient form of magic dating from a period when most nephil only had one or perhaps two of the different ranks of angels in his or her